rschristopher/ischristtrue.com/src/modern-views/free-will.md

-It's easy to say, but like a denial of [truth](../truth.md) it is self refuting and leads to absurdity.
+It's easy to say, but like a denial of [truth](../truth.md) it is self-refuting and leads to absurdity.

 Either God's sovereignty requires absurd conclusions for human consciousness,